Judah Touro: Early life and career

 Touro's father Isaac Touro of Holland was chosen as the hazzan at the Touro Synagogue in 1762, a Portuguese Sephardic congregation in Newport, Rhode Island.
-The family moved to New York in 1780 after the British occupied Newport during the American Revolutionary war; they moved to Kingston, Jamaica in 1782.
+The family moved to New York in 1780 after the British occupied Newport during the American Revolutionary War; they moved to Kingston, Jamaica in 1782.
 Isaac died in 1783, and his wife Reyna moved the family to Boston to live with her brother Moses Michael Hays.
 She died in 1787, and Judah and his siblings were raised by his uncle, a merchant who helped found Boston's first bank.

 Touro fell in love with his cousin but was forbidden marriage by her father, who sent him on a trading voyage to the Mediterranean in hopes of ending the romance.
-Judah went to New Orleans in October 1801 where he opened a small store.
+In 1801, Judah went to New Orleans, where he opened a small store.
 He sold soap, candles, codfish, and other exports of New England, eventually becoming a prominent merchant and ship owner, particularly after the Louisiana Purchase propelled the growth of the region and its commerce.

-He enlisted in Andrew Jackson's army in the War of 1812 in spite of poor health.
-He was physically incapacitated from fighting, so he volunteered to carry ammunition to the batteries in the Battle of New Orleans, in which he was struck on the thigh by a 12-pound shot which tore off a large mass of the flesh.
-He was given up for dead but was saved by Rezin Davis Shepherd, a Virginia merchant.
+Despite his poor health,Touro enlisted in Andrew Jackson's army in the War of 1812.
+He was physically incapable of fighting, so he volunteered to carry ammunition to the batteries in the Battle of New Orleans, in which he was struck on the thigh by a 12-pound shot that tore off a large mass of flesh.
+He was given up for dead but saved by Rezin Davis Shepherd, a Virginia merchant.
 Shepherd helped nurse him back to health, and their close friendship continued throughout their lives.
 He recovered for a year after the war, then resumed building his business interests in shipping, trade, and real estate.
-He made a point of never mortgaging current properties to acquire new ones, and he lived a simple life in a small apartment.
+He made a point of never mortgaging properties to acquire new ones, and lived a simple life in a small apartment.
 "I have saved a fortune by strict economy," he said, "while others had spent one by their liberal expenditures."